Celebrating a New Orleans Birthday on Christmas Eve.

-The wait to sit at Cafe du Monde was insane, as usual.
+The wait to sit at Cafe du Monde is insane, as usual.

-Hopped on the to-go line, which was much more manageable.
+We hopped on the to-go line, which is much more manageable.

-A very good family friend just happened to be in town, so I got to see him for the first time in five or six years!
-We got two orders (they come three for $2.14) and sat across the street in Jackson Square
+A very good family friend just happens to be in town, so I got to see him for the first time in five or six years!
+We got two orders (they come three for $2.14) and sat across the street in Jackson Square.

 SO.
 MUCH.
 SUGAR!!!

 I sorta wore the worst outfit for this.

 Ordered a decaf cafe au lait…